Andrew Wyeth

 Andrew Wyeth was a renowned American realist painter who worked predominantly in a regionalist style.
 He was known for his iconic painting “Christina’s World” and his series “The Helga Pictures.”
 Wyeth’s art was heavily influenced by nature, literature, and film, and he often drew inspiration from the people and landscapes around his homes in Pennsylvania and Maine.

-About Andrew Wyeth
+About the Andrew Wyeth

 His father, N. C., gave him art lessons as a child, during which he developed the skills to create landscapes, illustrations, works of figures, and watercolor paintings.
 He also instilled a sense of passion and purpose in creating art that “enriches and broadens one’s perspective.”
 His brother-in-law, Peter Hurd, taught him to use egg tempera.
 Wyeth’s wife, Betsy, managed his career and was also a strong influence in his work.